-Last week, I was really proud to be part of the team that announced that we’re testing new versions of our vehicle tax and SORN Service.
+Last week, I was really proud to be part of the team that announced that we’re testing new versions of our 'Tax your vehicle' and 'Register your vehicle as off the road (SORN)' services.
 These versions have been released into public beta, which means that it’s not a finished product, but something that is good enough for people to use and provide feedback on so that we can make it better.

 This may leave you thinking, ‘what does this actually mean for me taxing or declaring my vehicle as SORN?’